SCIATICA PAIN RELIEF

-- If your job requires you to carry heavy objects, sit for long periods of time, or twist your back frequently, you may be at a higher risk for developing sciatica.
+- Occupation-If your job requires you to carry heavy objects, sit for long periods of time, or twist your back frequently, you may be at a higher risk for developing sciatica.

-- Wear and tear on your spine after many years of moving can erode discs.
+- Age-Wear and tear on your spine after many years of moving can erode discs.
 Herniated discs and bone spurs are the most common causes of sciatica

-- If you are overweight or obsese, the added stress on your spine can cause sciatica
+- Weight-If you are overweight or obese, the added stress on your spine can cause sciatica

-- If you are sedentary and sit for prolonged periods of time, you are more likely to develop sciatica than people who are active
+- Prolonged sitting-If you are sedentary and sit for prolonged periods of time, you are more likely to develop sciatica than people who are active

-- High blood sugar can damage nerve pathways.
+- Diabetes-High blood sugar can damage nerve pathways.
 People who have diabetes have high blood sugar which can cause damage to the sciatic nerve.

 If the pain is severe and won’t go away, your doctor might order some tests.
 These could include x-rays, CT scans, MRIs and EMG.
 These tests will look for herniated discs, bone spurs, and compressed nerves.

 Most sciatica cases resolve within a few weeks without surgery.
-Usually doctors will suggest over-the-coutnter pain medications.
+Usually, our doctors will suggest over-the-counter pain medications.
 If these don’t work, your doctor might prescribe stronger anti-inflammatories or muscle relaxants.
 Physical therapy and/or steroid injections might also be helpful at this point.
 Surgery is recommended only after the patient has tried several non-invasive treatments.

 For some people, it’s almost impossible to prevent sciatica.
 People who are young and/or inactive may take steps that will prevent, or slow the onset of sciatica:

-- In order to keep your back muscles strong, it’s also important to strengthen your core muscles.
+- Regular exercise-In order to keep your back muscles strong, it’s also important to strengthen your core muscles.
 This includes your abdomen and lower back.
 These muscle groups are important for good posture and spinal alignment.